-We are now accepting guide applications for 2014.
+We are now accepting applications for entry-level and experienced guides.

 "Setting the Standard in Guiding Excellence Since 1969"

 Rainier Mountaineering, Inc. (RMI) is one of the oldest and most active guide services in the United States, operating within Mount Rainier National Park, North Cascades National Park, Denali National Park and Preserve, and on all seven continents.

 RMI is extremely proud of the accomplishments of both our present and our past guides.
 Our guides have made significant impacts toward advancing the sport of mountaineering.

 Professional mountain guiding is an exciting and rewarding job.
 The people we meet, the guests we work with, the mountains we work in, and the challenges of the environment all contribute in making guiding an exceptional profession.

 Guiding requires a passion for our clients, for the mountains, and for sharing our mountaineering knowledge and skills in a safe and professional manner.
 As a guide for RMI, you must be exceptionally patient, possess solid mountaineering skills, and be in top physical condition.
 We have been an Equal Opportunity Employer since 1969.
 All qualified applicants will receive consideration for employment.

 Guiding For RMI: Notes From Some Of Our Top Guides

 I started guiding after climbing and teaching wilderness medicine for a few years.
 Some of my friends and climbing partners worked as guides and they encouraged me to approach RMI about their mentoring program, as I was relatively inexperienced on glaciers.
 I started with RMI in 2004 and quickly went through training and worked as an apprentice guide before taking my in-house exams to advance.
 RMI constantly fosters my ongoing education.
 I have been able to access avalanche education, read more...